star-hengxing/libuipc/docs/api_docs/uipc/geometry/Geometry/MetaAttributesT/index.md

 ---
-title: MetaAttributes
+title: MetaAttributesT
-description: A wrapper class for the meta attributes of a geometry.
+description: A wrapper class for the meta attributes of a geometries.
 generator: doxide
 ---

-# MetaAttributes
+# MetaAttributesT

-**class MetaAttributes**
+**template &lt;bool IsConst&gt; class MetaAttributesT**

-A wrapper class for the meta attributes of a geometry.
+A wrapper class for the meta attributes of a geometries.